 Basically born a traveler, I have an insatiable appetite to see new places, explore new frontiers, and to just keep moving through life at a brisk pace.
 I want to do all that I can in this lifetime, explore any nook and cranny that I can find, and just make darn sure that I have tried as hard as I can to have fun and live life to the fullest!

 I was born in Banff, AB, Canada in 1976.
 I was flying to England at 10 months, and I didn’t stop after that.
 My parents drug me to every place they could.
 My Dad’s career was, and still is, a Motivational Speaker.
 This meant that he got speaking engagements, in many cities, all over the world.
 Lucky for me, he saw this as an opportunity to take his family traveling as much as he could.
-We visited places such as Kuala Lumpur, Malaysia, Hong Kong, Australia, Bermuda, Singapore, US/British Virgin Islands, Venezuela, Mexico, Hawaii, to name a few.
+We visited places such as Kuala Lumpur, Malaysia, Hong Kong, Australia, Bermuda, Singapore, US/British Virgin Islands, Venezuela, Mexico and Hawaii, to name a few.

 At the age of 16, I trekked to the Base Camp of Mount Everest with my parents.
 It was the 10 year anniversary of the First Canadian Mount Everest Expedition, of which my Dad was climber/business manager of the expedition.
 3 years later, at the age of 19, me and 6 of my friends, went back to Nepal, and trekked to Everest Base Camp again.